DEMBA TOUNKARA, SENEGAL

 Current status: Fundraising

-At the moment, Demba is an electrician in training in Prien.
-He expects to take his final exams in February 2021.
-After his graduation, he wants to return to his hometown Diamniadio in Senegal.
+Demba trained as an electrician in Prien.
+In September 2021, he will return to his hometown Diamniadio in Senegal.
 He has the dream of establishing his own electric shop where he could sell electrical and mechanical appliances while also accepting orders for electrical installations (mostly inhouse electronics) and training co-workers.
 Demba has already developed a business plan for his project.

 Demba has a vision for Senegal.
 In his business, he wants to implement modern safety standards he has got to know in Germany.
 In this way, he could contribute to the prevention of the frequent electrical accidents in Senegal.
 By training other employees, Demba wants to pass on his knowledge acquired in Germany.